EtienneK/wolfnotify/README.md

     image: ghcr.io/etiennek/wolfnotify:latest
     restart: unless-stopped
     environment:
       - BASE_URL=https://wolfnotify.example.local # This URL is the URL displayed in the push-message and is used to enter the PIN for pairing.
-Thus, replace this with a URL that is accessible to the device receiving the push-message; example `http://192.168.0.123:4000` if on local LAN.
+Thus, replace this with a URL that is accessible to the device receiving the push-message; example `http://192.168.0.123:4000` if on local LAN. **WARNING**: there is no access control for the PIN entry page, thus beware when exposing this to the internet.
     volumes:
       - /var/run/wolf:/var/run/wolf
       - cache:/app/cache